rishi-raj-jain/suplovers-astro/src/content/tours/en/caimanera.md

 card:
   title: CAIMANERA ROUTE
   paragraph: >
     A 6-kilometer tour that includes paths through mangroves and a detour around the Cienaga.
-It lasts approximately two hours and offers bird sightings, possibly raccoons, and fish in the Caimanera Cienaga.
+It offers bird sightings, possibly raccoons, and fish in the Caimanera Cienaga.
   button_text: Read more...
   button_link: /tours/caimanera
   image: